Ein Arik: 1967 and aftermath

-Since the Six-Day War in 1967, Ein 'Arik has been under Israeli occupation, and according to the Israeli census of that year, the population of Ain 'Arik stood at 642, of whom 215 were registered as having come from Israel.
+Since the Six-Day War in 1967, Ein Arik has been under Israeli occupation, and according to the Israeli census of that year, the population of Ein Arik stood at 642, of whom 215 were registered as having come from Israel.

 After the 1995 accords, 7.3% of village land has been defined as Area B land, while the remaining 92.7% is Area C.

 In 1997, it was described by Finkelstein and Lederman as "a small village surrounded by groves".